NodeBE4/opinion/_posts/2022-02-14-theoryofdoom.md

 Thank you, and yes I agree the level of big anything's influence is troubling.
 Big tobacco.
 Big oil.
 Big pharma.
 Big media.
 The list goes on.

+----- __98.8__ -----2022-02-20 05:50:49+08:00:

+As I said before, I'm just a guy on Reddit.
+I am not in a position here to influence perception, when you can turn on the TV and hear what you hear.

+----- __98.9__ -----2022-02-20 06:11:56+08:00:

+> If the trial you posted in this sub

+What trial are you referring to?
+And I'm just going to give you fair warning.
+There is a limit to how willing I am to engage with someone who comes back and compares what I've said to "flat earther" nonsense.

+Make no mistake on this point: I can play that game too, but it would be beneath me to do so in this setting.
+Though perhaps you hold yourself to a different standard.

 ### 99: [No wonder there is a housing crisis.](https://old.reddit.com/r/walkaway/comments/su2uaj/no_wonder_there_is_a_housing_crisis/), submitted on 2022-02-17 02:33:30+08:00.

 ----- __99.1__ -----2022-02-17 12:50:34+08:00: